-It is best to keep a dedicated record of all maintenance of fire-protection equipment and training.
+In most cinemas and theatres it is best to keep a dedicated record of all maintenance of fire-protection equipment and training.
 There is no one 'correct' format specified for this.
 Suitable record books are available from trade associations and may also be available from your local enforcing authority.

-In all cases the quality of these records may also be regarded as a good indicator of the overall quality of the safety management structure.
+In all cases the quality of records may also be regarded as a good indicator of the overall quality of the safety management structure.

-Your records should be kept in a specified place on the premises (for example, in the management's office), and should include:
+Your records should be kept in a specified place on the premises (for example, in the management office), and should include: